-In these days we are in Krakow to take part in, as co-organizing partner, the debate panel on “Creative Regions: Challenges and Opportunities”, that is included in the program of the European Congress of Local Governments (Krakow, March,27-28).
+Over the past few days we’ve been in Krakow to take part as coorganizing partner in the debate panel on “Creative Regions: Challenges and Opportunities”, included in the program of the European Congress of Local Governments (Krakow, March,27-28).

 Cultural and Creative Industries play an important role in the economic development of cities and regions.
-One of the big challenge is the cross-cutting approach to creativity to boost competitiveness and innovation and to develop cross-sectoral collaborations.
+One of the big challenge is the cross-cutting approach to creativity in order to boost competitivity and innovation and to develop cross-sectoral collaborations.

 The complete program of the Congress is available here.